qlik-oss/core-qix-session-placement-service/README.md

 | PORT              | 9455                    | Port used by the qliktive-qix-session-service REST API |
 | SESSION_STRATEGY  | leastload               | Strategy to use for session placement.
 Can be `roundrobin` or `leastload` |

+## Session Placement Strategy

+The QIX Session Service uses strategies for determining which QIX Engine to place a session on.
+There are currently two strategies implemented `Least-Load` and `Round Robin`.
+The default strategy used is `Least-Load`, but which strategy to use can be toggled with the `SESSION_STRATEGY` environment variable describe [here](#environment-variables).
+The `Least-Load` strategy and what metrics that are taken into consideration used is further described in the following [whitepaper](https://ca.qliktive.com/docs/master/tutorials/scalability/newspaper/).

 ## Endpoints

 The REST API is specified in the [api-doc.yml](./doc/api-doc.yml) OpenAPI document.
 Default port used by the qliktive-qix-session-service is `9455`.